wasp-lang/wasp/web/docs/auth/email.md

     We used Auth UI above to avoid doing this work of sending the token to the server manually.
   :::

-- `getEmailContentFn: ServerImport`: a function that returns the content of the e-mail that is sent to the user.
+- `getEmailContentFn: ExtImport`: a function that returns the content of the e-mail that is sent to the user.

   Defining `getEmailContentFn` can be done by defining a file in the `src` directory.